 These solutions to create and deepen relationships with readers aren’t quick-fixes.
 They can’t be gamed by clever headlines or boosted by slideshows.
 They require longer term commitments and investments in research and understanding of audiences that’s shared throughout the organization.

-In the wonderfully title piece “Can you answer these 4 questions and save the media industry from Taylor Swift?“ Vox’s Nilay Patel argues that what we’ve considered “clickbait” for all these years is really just a way of providing scarcity in an overabundant market, and that the test isn’t the click – it’s the unique value offered after the click.
+In what is easily the best titled piece in years, “Can you answer these 4 questions and save the media industry from Taylor Swift?“ Vox’s Nilay Patel argues that what we’ve considered “clickbait” for all these years is really just a way of providing scarcity in an overabundant market, and that the test isn’t the click – it’s the unique value offered after the click.

 4.)
 Getting a loyal audience requires different approaches for different sites and types of content.